stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 ## Input Assembly Pipeline Stage

-Since the cube uses triangles (as opposed to the previous default of a _strip_ of triangle) we need to implement the _input assembly pipeline stage_ builder, which is very simple:
+Since the cube uses triangles (as opposed to the previous default of a _strip_ of triangles) we need to implement the _input assembly pipeline stage_ builder, which is very simple:

 ```java
 public class InputAssemblyStageBuilder extends AbstractPipelineBuilder<VkPipelineInputAssemblyStateCreateInfo> {